belkevich/reachability-ios/README.md

 #### Differences from [Apple's reachability](http://developer.apple.com/library/ios/#samplecode/Reachability/Introduction/Intro.html)
 * No `NSNotificationCenter`.
 Use blocks or delegate is your choice.
 * No "code smell".
 All code is in OOP-style.
+* No synchronous reachability checks.
+Your app will not crash because of bad connection
+* Thread safety.
+Delegate or block will run in the same thread where `reachability` was created
+* OS X support
 * ARC support

 ## Installation